jdcarbeck/CS3012-Bio/README.md

 min1:   ret 0
 ```

- Above the example of a print statement in python shows how with modern compilers complex functionality is able to be described almost as plain english.
+ Above the example of a min function shows how with modern compilers complex functionality is able to be described in a way that describes the logic involved.
 This accessibility through easy to write languages has meant that more and more people have been able to learn how write software and ultimately provide more solutions to the worlds problems.
 These advance in how solutions to problems have been able to be translated from something natural to humans and understandable for computers is largely to do with one women, Grace Brewster Murray Hopper.

 ## Grace Brewster Murray Hopper